sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 ### The generated code isn't even that fast
 One benefit of generated code is that you can generate code that no sane human would write in order to get some performance optimizations.
 However, if you look at some of the code generated from protobuf you'll see runtime reflection used a lot.
 Why?
 In a way, I am saying the generated code *isn't ugly enough*.
 Let's look at a concrete example.
 Be warned that this will be a very Go-specific section because most of my experience with protobufs is in Go.
 However, the same strategy has been applied in most languages.

-Let's take a look at super simple example in Go.
+Let's take a look at super a simple example in Go.
 Here's the protobuf:
 ```protobuf
 message Hello {
   string name = 1;